coderkabh/Stone-Paper-Scissors/README.md

   #### 1. Added Reset button
   #### 2. Added a border for interactive UI

- # We are sorry but out game still lacks in phone's aspect ratio.
+ # We are sorry but our game still lacks for phone's aspect ratio.(Will be adding in stable version).